I get such a spiritual boost as men from all walks of life break open the Bread of Life. –Steve

 - Click here to obtain a printable group sign-up sheet.
 Please ask all of your participants to provide complete information requested on the form.
 As new participants join, please continue to gather the same information for each person.
 We then ask that the information gathered be provided to us by using the “Group Meeting Information” form which can be found by clicking here.
 As an alternative to entering the information yourself, you can scan the completed form and email it to us by clicking here.

 We use this information to send a weekly reminder to each participant containing the Gospel reading for the week and an invitation to attend.
 We also send a monthly email to the group leader with links to all of the worksheets for the month.
 In this way the leader has all of the month’s worksheet available to provide to your participants at the meeting.
 Weekly emails are sent early each Monday morning and the monthly email to leaders is sent on the third Tuesday of each month for the following month.

-- Prayer books, prayer cards and Gospel Reflection notebooks are available upon request from Stewardship: A Mission of Faith.
+- Prayer books, prayer cards and Gospel Reflection notebooks are available upon request.

 - Pens, prayer books, prayer cards and the weekly Gospel reading should all be provided to those attending.

 - Refreshments are recommended but not required.
 A drink of some kind is always good to provide along with a snack if you choose.
 Members may want to volunteer to take turns providing refreshments.

 - A facilitator should always have a backup person designated to lead in the event he or she is unable to make a gathering.
 It is recommended that you select a person ahead of time.

 - When starting a group, no more than 30 to 40 people should be invited to get the group started.
 Once the group is established, it is a great time to encourage participants to extend an invitation to their friends and family who are not already involved with the group.
 If the group gets too large, you should consider offering an additional meeting or begin a new group.